PhiDevelopment/phi-dev-plugin/README.md

 ## Todo

-* CLI input for the administrator (any commands are auto authorized)
+* CLI input for the administrator (any commands are auto authorized).
+* Extend how long it takes for an OTP to expire.

 ## Contributors